leoromanovsky/java-dse-driver/CONTRIBUTING.md

 - new features are developed on "minor" branches such as `1.x`, where minor releases (ending in `.0`) happen.
 - bugfixes go to "patch" branches such as `1.1.x` and `1.2.x`, where patch releases (ending in `.1`, `.2`...) happen.
-- patch branches are regularly merged to the right (`1.1.x` to `1.2.x`) and to the bottom (`1.2.x` to `1.x`) so that bugfixes are applied to newer versions too.
+- patch branches are regularly merged to the bottom (`1.2.x` to `1.x`) so that bugfixes are applied to newer versions too.

-The current active versions are 1.1 and 1.2.
-Therefore:

-- if you're fixing a bug on a feature that existed since 1.1, target `1.1.x`.
-Your changes will be available in future 1.1 and 1.2 patch versions.
-- if you're fixing a bug on a 1.2-only feature, target `1.2.x`.
-Your changes will be available in a future 1.2 patch version.
-- if you're adding a new feature, target `1.x`.
-Your changes will be available in the upcoming 1.3.0.
+Consequently, the branch having the highest major + minor version (in the format `x.x.x`) will be the branch to target bugfixes to.
+The branch in the format `x.x` which has the highest major will be the branch to target new features to.

 Before you send your pull request, make sure that: